-As a business owner, you often hear the terms POP and POS used interchangeably.
-But understanding the POP vs POS difference is key to improving sales.
+If you manage a mid-sized retail chain or operate a fast-growing e-commerce business, you’ve likely wondered how to optimise both your in-store displays and your payment experience.
+Understanding the POP vs POS difference is especially important for businesses that want to boost conversions and delight modern customers.
 The Point of Purchase (POP) is where buying decisions are made—like a promotional display or shelf in a store.
 The Point of Sale (POS) is where the transaction takes place—like your billing counter or POS machine.

 For example, in a retail store, a branded snack display at the aisle end is a POP.
 But the billing counter with a POS machine where the customer pays is the POS.
 Knowing how to use both effectively can help boost conversions and buying experience.